minhanh811/minhanh811.github.io/_posts/2023-06-19-get-all-foreign-key-constraints.md

 ---
 When attempting to archive a PostgreSQL database, I encountered an issue while trying to delete data from the orders table.

-So I have to Identify all the foreign key constraints of the orders table before taking any action such as removing foreign key constraints or deleting records from related tables.
+So I have to identify all the foreign key constraints of the orders table before taking any action such as removing foreign key constraints or deleting records from related tables.

 Here's the query to get all foreign key constraints of the orders table: